neverstopbuilding/blog/src/_posts/2013-01-06-how-to-enhance-your-octopress-draft-and-heroku-deploy-process.md

 end
 ```

-Now my writting and publishing process is much quicker and more organized.
+Now my writing and publishing process is much quicker and more organized.
 A next step might be to use an automatic job to publish drafts, or specifically tagged drafts, per a set cadence.
 This would be similar to the tumblr "queue."